Purdue-CS193/homework-0-hussainalsinan/index.md

 Favorite things about CS193:
 - I like how we get to create our own programming projects.
-- The class presentations are always entertaining and engaging.
+- The classes are always entertaining and engaging.

 1. one
 2. two